US women win bronze to end speedskating medal drought

 The Americans had reason to celebrate Wednesday.
-They finally won a long-track speedskating medal at the Pyeongchang Olympics, ending a U.S. drought for the women dating to the 2002 Salt Lake City Games.
+They finally won a long-track speedskating medal at the Pyeongchang Olympics, ending a U.S. drought dating to the 2010 Vancouver Games.

 ”It was just an uproar of emotions of screamin’ and cheerin’,” a smiling Manganello said.

-The trio earned bronze in the women’s team pursuit, beating Canada by 0.45 seconds with a time of 2 minutes, 59.27 seconds.
-They surged to the lead before slowing near the end as the fast early pace took its toll.
+The trio earned bronze in the women’s team pursuit, beating Canada by 0.45 seconds.

 ”I could barely see straight as we crossed the line so it took a second to register,” Bergsma said. ”It was like all the weight lifted off my shoulders.”